LoreBao/Click-Game-Project/README.md

 - Click Jerry to upgrade/unlock weapons to click more Jerry.

-- At the start will only have a mouse trap and a jerry.
-Jerry is upgradable.

-- Jerrys will spawn in random places in the map and you have to click them to get points.
+- At the start will only have a moes in the map and you have to click them to get points.
     - 3s per random
     - 1pt per click.
     - Buy "Jerrys" Upgrade for more Jerrys at the map.

 - Big Jerry:
-    - every 7-15 min, click to disappear
+    - every 7-15 min, click to disapuse trap and a jerry.
+Jerry is upgradable.

+- Jerrys will spawn in random placpear
     - 3000pt per click or all weapon upgrade price - 50%

 - Mouse Trap: